yovko/coffee-label/README.md

 # Coffee Label Generator

 A lightweight, browser-based tool for generating and printing professional coffee roast labels.
-Built with vanilla HTML, CSS, and JavaScript, this application requires no backend and runs directly in your browser.
+Built with vanilla HTML, CSS, and JavaScript, this application requires no backend and runs directly in the browser.

 ## Features